Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you are completely out of water after trying these steps, call us at 720-733-6000.

-Please let your party hostess know when you arrive on the day of your party if you have more than 10 kids.
+We know how difficult it can be to finalize your party guest list in advance.
+All party packages are designed and priced for up to 10 kids, with an additional $5 per child over 10.
+Please let your party host know when you arrive on the day of your party if you have more than 10 kids.
 They are happy to set up for your additional guests and verify additional charges.

+You are welcome to bring in table top decorations for your party if you wish, however you are not permitted to hang anything on the walls, windows or ceiling.
 We will provide colored tablecloths, plates and balloons.
-There will also be forks, cups, napkins, and a choice of soda or juice, all chosen at time of booking.
+There will also be forks, napkins, and a choice of bottled water or juice boxes, all chosen at time of booking.

 1. Fines and costs are written at the bottom of the ticket